yuanxiaosc/Deep_dynamic_contextualized_word_representation/README.md

-# Deep_context_word_representation
+# Deep dynamic Contextualized word representation (DDCWR)
-TensorFlow code and pre-trained models for DCWR
+TensorFlow code and pre-trained models for DDCWR

 # Important explanation
 1. The method of the model is simple, only using the feed forward neural network with attention mechanism.